Mass23/Master/README.md

 2. Whole-genome McDonald-Kreitman test to find genes under positive selection in both M and P lineages and the ones under balancing selection.

-3. Phylogenomic analysis using RAxML and the Twisst pipeline (topology weighting) to find genomic signs of phylogenetic discordance due to balancing selection.

 ______________________________________________________________________________________________________________________________
 ## 1. Pre-processing
 #### https://software.broadinstitute.org/gatk/best-practices/workflow?id=11165